Robust and Efficient Estimation of Potential Outcome Means under Random Assignment

 In the past several decades, the potential outcomes framework has become a staple of causal inference in statistics, econometrics, and related fields.
-Envisioning each unit in a population under different states of intervention or treatment allows one to define treatment or causal effects without referencing to a model.
-One merely needs the means of the potential outcomes, or perhaps the potential outcome (PO)\ means for subpopulations.
+Envisioning each unit in a population under different states of intervention or treatment allows one to define treatment or causal effects without reference to a model.
+One merely needs the potential outcome (PO) means for subpopulations.

-When interventions are randomized -- whether the assignment is to control and treatment groups in a clinical trial [\citet{hirano2001estimation}], assignment to participate in a job training program [\citet{calonico2017women}], receiving a private school voucher [\citep*{angrist2006long}], or contingent valuation studies where different bid values are randomized among individuals [\citep*{carson2004valuing}] -- one can simply use the subsample means for each treatment level in order to obtain unbiased and consistent estimators of the PO means.
-In some cases, the precisions of the subsample means will be sufficient.
+When interventions are randomized -- as in a clinical trial [\citet{hirano2001estimation}], assignment to participate in a job training program [\citet{calonico2017women}], receiving a private school voucher [\citet{angrist2006long}], or contingent valuation studies where different bid values are randomized among individuals [\citet{carson2004valuing}] -- one can simply use the subsample means for each treatment level in order to obtain unbiased and consistent estimators of the PO means.
+In some cases, the precision of the subsample means will be sufficient.
 Nevertheless, with the availability of good predictors of the outcome or response, it is natural to think that the precision can be improved, thereby shrinking confidence intervals and making conclusions about interventions more reliable.

-In this paper we build on \citet{negiwooldridge2020}, who studied the problem of estimating the average treatment effect under random assignment with one control group and one treatment group.
-In the context of random sampling, we showed that performing separate linear regressions for the control and treatment groups in estimating the average treatment effect (ATE) never does worse, asymptotically, than the simple difference in means estimator or a pooled regression adjustment estimator.
-In addition, we characterized the class of nonlinear regression adjustment methods that produce consistent estimators of the ATE without any additional assumptions (except regularity conditions).
-The simulation findings for both the linear and nonlinear cases are quite promising with the availability of covariates that predict the outcomes.
+In this paper we build on \citet{negi2021revisiting}, NW (2021) hereafter, who studied the problem of estimating the average treatment effect (ATE) under random assignment with one control and one treatment group.
+In the context of random sampling, NW (2021) showed that performing separate linear regressions for the two groups while estimating the ATE never does worse, asymptotically, than the simple difference in means estimator or a pooled regression adjustment estimator.
+These findings are complementary to \citet{lin2013agnostic}, who used a finite population framework to study linear regression adjustment and arrived at essentially the same conclusions.
+NW (2021) also characterized the class of nonlinear regression adjustment methods that produce consistent estimators of the ATE without any additional assumptions (except regularity conditions).